abhi887/ar-windows/README.md

 1. `python ar-windows.py`

 ### Instruction for use
-   - for window selection
+   1. For window selection
         - glide your hand left or right to mark window.
         - raise your hand to select marked window.
-   - for window movement
+   2. For window movement
         - move your hand to move the window.
         - move window to screen edges to drop.
         - press ESC to exit.